01

 Decision lens

-| Axis | Shopify Store Review | Theme rebuild | CRO retainer |
+| Axis | Shopify Store Review | Theme rebuild | conversion growth system retainer |

 |---|---|---|---|

-| What you receive | Written audit covering the full purchase path with the fix order named | A new visual theme installed on the store | Ongoing testing and incremental optimization |
+| What you receive | Written audit covering the full purchase path with the build order named | A new visual theme installed on the store | Ongoing testing and incremental optimization |

-| Coverage | PDP, cart, checkout, trust, analytics, paid traffic match, offer | Visual layer and component design | Whatever the retainer scope covers |
+| Coverage | PDP, cart, checkout, trust, data, paid traffic match, offer | Visual layer and component design | Whatever the retainer scope covers |

-| Time to read | Written review after intake.
+| Time to assess | Growth system plan after intake.
 Days to deliver. | Six to sixteen weeks to a launched theme | Monthly cycle continues indefinitely |

 | When it fits | Before any rebuild, ad spend increase, or app subscription | When the theme is visibly outdated or technically broken | When the store has the traffic volume and budget to run continuous testing |

 | Risk | Minimal.
-Written read is the deliverable. | High.
+Written assess is the deliverable. | High.
 New theme can carry the same leak in a prettier shell. | Slow.
 Incremental tests on a structurally broken path produce small wins. |

 | Price | Scoped after intake.
 Senior-led. | Project fee, typically $15-75K | Monthly retainer, typically $4-15K plus tools |

-| Output format | Written decision document | Launched store with new visual layer | Monthly test reports and dashboard updates |
+| Output format | Written decision document | Launched store with new visual layer | Monthly test numbers and dashboard updates |

-Why buyers trust the page
+Why buyers trust the work

 The audit ends with a written decision document.
 If a rebuild or a paid-traffic engagement is the right next move, it is named.
 If the team can implement the findings internally, the document says so.